ehm-93/learning-rust/packages/stalkerlike/docs/dev/iter-01.md

 - GridConfig resource stores visibility, snap state, spacing (0.5m), and size (50m)
 - snap_to_grid() and snap_rotation() helper functions for reuse across systems
 - Grid integrated into placement system - preview snaps when grid_config.snap_enabled
-- Custom line mesh generation avoids need for external dependencies
+- Custom GridMaterial with WGSL fragment shader for distance-based fading:
+  - Fades from full opacity at 10m to fully transparent at 50m
+  - Uses smoothstep for smooth transition
-- TODO: Distance-based fade shader for better visibility at various camera distances
+  - Requires View binding for camera position
+  - Registered via MaterialPlugin in EditorPlugin
 - TODO: Status bar indicator for snap state (currently only console log)

 #### 4. Click selection system (single object only)